OpenBB-finance/OpenBB/bots/CONTRIBUTING.md

                                   /spos.py
 ```

-The main difference between discord bot code structure and Gamestonk Terminal is in the fact that in Gamestonk Terminal
+The main difference between discord bot code structure and OpenBB Terminal is in the fact that in OpenBB Terminal
 the files are organized by data source whereas in the discord bot each files corresponds at a different bot command.

 The file that has the name of the context or category (e.g. `economy_menu` or `dps_menu`) will contain a collection of